Yuinguyen2004/Bida-management/README.md

 ### Backend

 - Node.js
-- Express
+- Express 5
 - MongoDB with Mongoose
-- JWT authentication
+- JWT
 - Socket.IO
 - bcrypt

 ## Architecture

-The repository is split into two applications:
+The repository contains two applications:

 - `client/`: React frontend
-- `server/`: Express API and Socket.IO server
+- `server/`: Express API + Socket.IO server

 The backend follows a layered structure:

 - `routes/` for HTTP endpoints
 - `controllers/` for request handling
-- `services/` for business logic
+- `services/` for business rules
 - `repositories/` for database access
-- `models/` and `entities/` for Mongoose schemas and model exports
+- `models/` and `entities/` for Mongoose definitions
-- `middleware/` for auth, role checks, and error handling
+- `middleware/` for auth, roles, and centralized error handling

 The frontend is organized by:

-- `pages/` for major screens
+- `pages/` for main screens
-- `components/` for reusable UI pieces
+- `components/` for shared UI
-- `services/` for API access
+- `services/` for API clients
-- `context/` for authentication state
+- `context/` for auth state
-- `styles/` for page/component styling
+- `styles/` for screen/component styling
 - `utils/` for formatting and navigation helpers

 ## Repository Structure